stormpath/stormpath-documentation/source/configuration.rst

     .. warning::

-      Currently the Ruby SDK doesn't provide using YAML or JSON files for storing configuration variables.
+      Currently the Ruby SDK doesn't support using YAML or JSON files for storing configuration variables.

       Please use environment variables or instantiate your own ``client`` instance with :ref:`Inline Code Configuration <inline_code_configuration>`